palantir/conjure/docs/spec/wire.md

 **Deserialization**

-- **Disallow `null` for Conjure `any` type** - The JSON value `null` must not be deserialized into the Conjure type `any`.

 - **Coercing JSON `null` / absent to Conjure types** - If a JSON key is absent or the value is `null`, two rules apply:

   - Conjure `optional`, `list`, `set`, `map` types must be initialized to their empty variants,
-  - Attempting to coerce null/absent to any other Conjure type must cause an error, i.e. missing JSON keys should cause an error.
+  - Attempting to coerce null/absent to any other Conjure type must cause an error, i.e. missing JSON keys must cause an error.

   _Note: this rule means that the Conjure type `optional<optional<T>>` would be ambiguously deserialized from `null`: it could be  `Optional.empty()` or `Optional.of(Optional.empty())`.
 To avoid this ambiguity, Conjure ensures definitions do not contain this type._